 TERMS OF REFERENCE

+Name

+The name of the Board is “Local Pension Board” (“the Board”) and is established by [INSERT FIRE AND RESCUE AUTHORITY] (“the Authority”) as the Scheme Manager under the provisions of the Public Sector Pensions Act 2013 and The Firefighters’ Pension Scheme (Amendment)(Governance) Regulations 2015.

+The Board shall be in place from [INSERT DATE].

 Statement of purpose

-The purpose of the Board is to assist [ INSERT FIRE AND RESCUE AUTHORITY ] in its role as a scheme manager of the Fire Fighters Pension Scheme.
+The purpose of the Board is to assist [ INSERT FIRE AND RESCUE AUTHORITY ] in its role as a scheme manager of the Firefighters’ Pension Scheme.
 Such assistance is to:

 secure compliance with the Regulations, any other legislation relating to the governance and administration of the Scheme, and requirements imposed by the Pensions Regulator in relation to the Scheme and';